abess-team/skscope/docs/source/userguide/whatscope.rst

 What is ``skscope``?
 =====================================

-``skscope`` is an open-source Python package designed for efficiently solving sparsity-constrained optimization (SCO) problems.
-Since SCO can handle many problems in machine learning, statistics, signal processing, and related application domains, ``skscope`` has many applications in these fields.
-For examples, variable selection (a.k.a., feature selection or compress sensing) is one of the most classical SCO problem.
-Below we highlight some interesting problems that ``skscope`` can handle.
+``skscope`` is a powerful open-source Python package specifically developed to tackle sparsity-constrained optimization (SCO) problems with utmost efficiency.
+With SCO's broad applicability in machine learning, statistics, signal processing, and other related domains, ``skscope`` can find extensive usage in these fields.
+For example, it excels in solving classic SCO problems like variable selection (also known as feature selection or compress sensing).
+Even more impressively, it goes beyond that and handles a diverse range of intriguing real-world problems:

 1. `Robust variable selection <examples/LinearModelAndVariants/robust-regression.html>`__